andalugeeks/andaluh-telegram/README.md

 First install dependencies

-You need to setup 3 environment variables to integrate with Telegram:
+You can setup 4 environment variables to integrate with Telegram.
+Only `TOKEN` is mandatory:

 - `APIURL`: URl for your [andaluh-api](https://github.com/andalugeeks/andaluh-api) instance.
 You can use ours as well https://api.andaluh.es/epa
 - `TOKEN`: Create your bot with [Telegram's BotFather](https://core.telegram.org/bots) to retrieve your TOKEN
 - `USERPREF_PATH`: Where to store the user preferences persistence storage
+- `IMG_BASEURL`: Base url of the option icons, by default uses those hosted at https://andaluh.es.

-You can use the `.env` file to store them secretely.
+You can use the `.env` file to store them secretly.
 Use the `.env.example` template:

 ```
 $ cp .env.example .env # and edit the file!